MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/implement-saml-based-authentication-in-sharepoint-server.md

 ## Overview of federated authentication

-In federated authentication, SharePoint processes SAML tokens from a trusted external Security Token Service (STS).
-A user who attempts to log on is directed to that STS, which authenticates the user and produces a SAML token.
-SharePoint processes this token, uses it to create its own and authorize user to access the site.
+In federated authentication, SharePoint processes SAML tokens issued by a trusted, external Security Token Service (STS).
+A user who attempts to log on is redirected to that STS, which authenticates the user and generates a SAML token upon successful authentication.
+Then SharePoint processes this token, and uses it to create its own and authorize the user to access the site.

 ## Prerequisites